tymyrddin/purple/source/docs/audits/supportive/arrows-shields.md

 Both ISO 27001 and NIS2 are risk-based frameworks requiring you to assess your specific threat landscape and implement proportionate controls.
-This mapping helps connect threat intelligence to compliance requirements, but any implementation must reflect the organisation's unique context, risks, and capabilities.
+This mapping helps connect threat intelligence to compliance requirements, and any implementation still needs to reflect the organisation's unique context, risks, and capabilities.